Hornbill-Docs/esp-user-guide/esp-user-guide/customers/companies.md

 ### Searching companies
 * **Quick Filter**.
 Use to easily find a specific company record by searching against their name.
 * **Advanced Filter** Select the Funnel icon to expose additional search filters, including industry, city, and country.
 * **Archived**.
-Use the File Box icon to filter the list to company that have been archived.
+Use the File Box icon to filter the list to companies that have been archived.
 * **Export**.
 Use the Download Arrow icon to export the filtered list of companies.
 * **Contacts**.
 View Contacts for the listed companies.
 * **Global Search**.
 With the filter switched to companies you can search for companies by name, and see matching results displayed in the company list.